bennorth/pyawssfn/future-work.md

 translating programming languages to state machines, and (as a small side-benefit) allow re-use of states between top-level execution and parallel-branch execution.

+## Automatic parallelisation

+Automatic deduction, based on data-flow, of which operations are independent and could be gathered into a `Parallel` state.
+Some care needed because there might be hidden dependencies: One function invocation might have some side-effect that the next computation relies on, but this is not explicit in the data-flow through variables.
+E.g., in `c = foo(a); b = bar(a)` it seems that `foo(a)` and `bar(a)` can proceed independently, but perhaps `bar(a)` relies on some global state which `foo(a)` establishes, like a change to a database.